Azure/actions-workflow-samples/FunctionApp/README.md

 ```

-### Using Azure Service Principle for RBAC as Deployment Credential
+### Using Azure Service Principal for RBAC as Deployment Credential

 You may want to create an [Azure Service Principal for RBAC](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) and add them as a GitHub Secret in your repository.